PainterQubits/Unitful.jl/docs/src/trouble.md

 ## Promotion with dimensionless numbers

-Most of the time, you are only permitted to do sensible operations in Unitful.
+Most of the time, you are only permitted to do sensible operations in Unitfu.
 With dimensionless numbers, some of the safe logic breaks down.
 Consider for instance that `μm/m` and `rad` are both dimensionless units, but kind of have nothing to do with each other.
 It would be a little weird to add them.
 Nonetheless,